LAStools/LAStools/bin/las2txt_README.md

     G : RGB [G]reen channel
     B : RGB [B]lue channel
     I : N[I]R channel of LAS 1.4 point type 8
-    s : [s]kip a string or a number that we don't care about
     i : [i]ntensity
     a : scan [a]ngle
     n : [n]umber of returns of that given pulse